shivajiva101/authx/README.md

 #### auth.api

-Controls loading of the API functions.
-Default is false.
+Boolean that controls loading of the API functions.
+Default: false

 	authx.api = true